Last revision: June 27th, 2021

 Communicating with Court

 Players are expected to be available to communicate with Court any time they have submitted a case or have questions about Court.
 All communication with Court is to be courteous and follow Vox Populi rules.
-To ensure open communication between players and Court, players are discouraged from ignoring any Court Official.
+To ensure open communication between players and Court, players are discouraged from ignoring any Court Official nor repeatedly harassing them about a case.
 Should Court be unable to proceed with a case due to the Plaintiff having the Court Official on their ignore list, Court reserves the right to toss the case.
+Should a Plaintiff be the cause for improper communication, another Court Official can handle the case or the case may be tossed at Court’s discretion.

 If a player feels that Court has violated Vox Populi rules while communicating with them or if they feel Court is purposely ignoring them, they are encouraged to report it to Staff following the steps in the Reporting Court Behavior section of the Constitution.